 - the employer normally requires a degree or its equivalent for the position; and/or

-- the nature of the job duties is so specialized and complex that the knowledge required to perform the duties is usually associated with a bachelor degree or higher degree.
+- the nature of the job duties is so specialized and complex that the knowledge required to perform the duties is usually associated with a bachelor or higher degree.

-H1B visa applications are adjudicated at the US CIS Service Centers and can take at least 60 – 90 days (processing times vary according to service center and time of year) to process.
-A recently implemented program allows for H1B visas to be expeditiously processed within 15 days with the submission of an additional $1000US premium processing fee.
-The application procedure itself is quite a bit more complicated than the TN, and one of the requirements is the filing of a Labor Condition Application with the Department of Labor, which requires the employer to make several attestations in regard to the position, the salary and other working conditions which might affect compensation.
+H1B1 visa applications are adjudicated by CIS.
+H1B1 can be expeditiously processed within 15 days with the submission of an additional $1450US premium processing fee.
+The application procedure itself is more complicated than the TN.
+1 of the requirements is the filing of a Labor Condition Application (LCA) with the Department of Labor, which requires the employer to make several attestations in regard to the position, the salary and other working conditions which might affect compensation.
 There are also restrictions on the minimum salary an employer may pay an H1B candidate for a particular type of position located in a particular geographical area.

-What are the advantages of the H1B?
+What are the advantages of the H1B1?